 Joanna’s early training was at the prestigious London School of Reflexology, where she worked directly alongside “Britain’s leading Reflexologist*”, Louise Keet.
 The training was of the highest standard, awarding Joanna with the ABC Level 3 Diploma, from the Association of Reflexologists (AOR).
 Joanna is also a full member of the Complementary and Natural Healthcare Council (CNHC) which is supported by the Department of Health.
 In addition to this extensive training, Joanna has undertaken specialist advancement in pre-conception, pregnancy and postnatal care.
 Joanna has also completed advanced spinal Reflexology and hand Reflexology courses, which she incorporates into her various clinics on a daily basis.

-Joanna continually updates her fertility Reflexology skills by attending courses, seminars and workshops throughout the UK and has had her expert Reflexology tips included in leading acupuncturist Emma Cannon’s pregnancy bible – ‘You and Your bump’ – published in June 2011.
+Joanna continually updates her fertility Reflexology skills by attending courses, seminars and workshops throughout the UK and has had her expert Reflexology tips included in leading acupuncturist Emma Cannon’s pregnancy bible – ‘You and Your bump’

-Joanna is also a regular contributor at Chiswick’s Bub Hub – a London event for new mums and their babies to feel nourished, receive expert advice and meet other like-minded women.
+As of 2017, Joanna is also a regular contributor at Chiswick’s Bub Hub – a London event for new mums and their babies to feel nourished, receive expert advice and meet other like-minded women.

 After seeing the wonderful effects Reflexology can have on babies also, Joanna trained as a baby reflex practitioner and is now able to show parents how to treat their own babies.
 She has great links with the NCT and regularly teaches groups to learn this wonderful skill together.
 (Please see Baby Reflex section for more details.)